mozilla/nunjucks/docs/templating.md

 4
 ```

-Or we can choose how many digits to round up.
+Specify the number of  digits to round.

 **Input**